Bealby/grandpas-pocket-watch-shop/TESTING.md

 ### Navigation Bar

-- Links `All Products`, `Pocket Watches`, `Parts`, `Tools` and `Services`should be displayed in Navigation Bar.
+- `All Products`, `Pocket Watches`, `Parts`, `Tools` and `Services` links should be displayed in Navigation Bar.
 - Ensure headers in naviagation bar have font `Bershire Swash`.
+- The Navigation bar should be centered in Medium and higher devices.
 - All Navigation links should, when hovered over, turn orange (`rgb(220, 149, 35, 1)`).
-- Each link when clicked should display a dropdown menu of relevant option assigned to `Pocket Watches`, `Parts`, `Tools` and `Services`.
-Except for `All Products` which should genrate a page of all products.
+- Each link when clicked should display a dropdown menu of relevant items assigned to `Pocket Watches`, `Parts`, `Tools` and `Services` respectively.
+Except for `All Products` which stands alone and display all products when clicked.
 - Ensure items in dopdown menu have font `Roboto`.
-- Click through each dropdown menu items and ensure correct page loads up when itme is clicked.
+- Click through each dropdown menu item and ensure correct page loads up when iem is clicked.
-- As screen decreases to a medium size, ensure fonts decrease in size
+- As the screen decreases to a medium size, ensure fonts decrease in size
-- For mobile screen sizes ensure Navigation links collapse to a toggle menu hamburger icon that is positioned to the far left.
+- For mobile screen sizes, ensure Navigation links collapse to a toggle menu hamburger icon that is positioned to the far left.
 - For mobile screen sizes ensure search bar drops down to Navigation Bar, positioned to the right of the toggle hamburger menu.
-- For mobile devices ensure test are carried out again as above.
+- For mobile devices ensure simalar tests above are carried out.

 ### ### Home (Index) Page

+- Main title `Grandpa's Pocket Watch Shop` should be font `Bershire Swash`.
+- Sub heading `Choose a Category` should be font `Roboto`.

 ### Desktop Browsers